Jade MacRae: Early life and education

+She completed the New South Wales Higher School Certificate.

+Career
-After completing her Australian Higher School Certificate, MacRae began singing in a number of entertainment venues as well as singing in a band with Mahalia Barnes and supporting Renée Geyer and Jackie Orszaczky.

-Through her association with Mahalia Barnes, MacRae attained further work as a backup singer with Jimmy Barnes and worked as a session musician with Australian electronic acts such as Disco Montego, Endorphin and Pnau.
+MacRae began singing in a number of entertainment venues as well as singing in a band with Mahalia Barnes and supporting Renée Geyer and Jackie Orszaczky.
+Through her association with Mahalia Barnes, MacRae attained further work as a backup singer with Jimmy Barnes and worked as a session musician with Australian electronic acts such as Disco Montego, Endorphin, and Pnau.

 2004–2006: Jade MacRae

 Early in 2004, German dance producer Ian Pooley recruited MacRae to sing on the track "Heaven", together with Danni'elle Gaha.
 The song featured on the German dance charts.

 MacRae signed a record contract with Michael Hegarty of Workstation Records and worked with a number of producers throughout 2004.
 In October 2004, MacRae released her debut solo single "You Make Me Weak" which peaked at number 46 on the ARIA Charts.

 In February 2005, MacRae released "So Hot Right Now" which debuted and peaked at number 18 on the ARIA Charts.
 In September 2005, MacRae released her debut self-titled album which peaked at number 61 on the ARIA Charts.
 The album's third single "Superstar" peaked at number 32 on the ARIA Charts.
+The accompanying music video was directed by Ryan Renshaw.

-MacRae performed the Australian national anthem "Advance Australia Fair" at the World Cup qualifying match, between Australia and Uruguay, at Sydney's Stadium Australia venue.
+MacRae performed the Australian national anthem "Advance Australia Fair" at the FIFA World Cup qualifying match, between Australia and Uruguay national football team, at Sydney's Stadium Australia venue.

-At the ARIA Music Awards of 2006, MacRae's was nominated for two ARIA Award nominations; ARIA Award for Best Urban Album and ARIA Award for Best Female Artist.
+At the ARIA Music Awards of 2006, MacRae was nominated for two ARIA Award nominations; ARIA Award for Best Urban Album and ARIA Award for Best Female Artist.